COMPLEXLICENSING EXPERTS

 Corporate Structuring & Positioning

-We align your UAE entity setup, UBO/shareholding structure, and governance framework to meet GCGRA requirements.
-This includes compliance with Federal Decree-Law No. 33 of 2021 on Labour Relations, Emiratisation requirements, and Wage Protection System mandates.
+Align UAE entity setup, UBO and shareholding structure, and governance to meet GCGRA requirements, including Emiratisation and Wage Protection mandates.

 03